 Children 3 to 11 years and under 135cm in height:

-- must use an appropriate child restraint at all times when travelling in the front seat
+- must use a suitable child restraint at all times when travelling in the front seat

-- must use the correct child restraint in the rear where adult seat belts are fitted
+- must use the right child restraint in the rear where adult seat belts are fitted

 The driver is responsible for keeping to this law for children under 14 years and the fine varies between £30 and £500.